-Carter's markets its products through the department stores, national chains, outlet, specialty stores, and off-price sales channels.
+Carter's markets its products through the department stores, national chains, outlet, specialty stores, off-price sales channels.
 The company sells its products through the wholesale channel, through company-owned retail stores in the US and Canada, and online.
 It partners with 20 licensees to sell the Carter's and OshKosh brands in 40 countries.
 Its Carter's brand wholesale customers include major retailers, such as, Costco, JCPenney, Kohl's, Macy's, and Sam's Club.
 Its OshKosh brand wholesale customers include major retailers, such as Belk, Bon-Ton, Fred Meyer, and Sears.

 The company has developed a reputation for producing high-quality clothing for children -- from the cradle through the early school years.
 The Carter's brand and private-label collections made for mass-market customers offer apparel in newborn through children's size 12.
 These lines mostly consist of cotton essentials, such as bodysuits and pajamas, and collectively typically account for the bulk of its revenues.
 Besides apparel, Carter's licenses bedding, toys, furnishings, baby gear, and gifts that are sold through mass merchandisers.
 The OshKosh brand, acquired in 2005, has extended the company's product range from newborns through children size 12.
 Known for its rugged playclothes, including overalls and T-shirts, OshKosh items are marketed at higher price points than the company's traditional Carter's branded products.
 The company is working to boost its revenues further through expansion of its retail and outlet store operations.